oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ```
 for some input `x`.

 The kernel `CalculateWithFloat` uses floating point values and the standard math library while `CalculateWithACFixed` uses `ac_fixed` values and the `ac_fixed` math library.

-The `ac_fixed` inputs are instantiated with the following parameters:
+In the kernel `CalculateWithACFixed`, the `sin_fixed` and `cos_fixed` functions require the integer part's bit width to be 3, and the input value range to be within [-pi, pi].
+Therefore, `ac_fixed` inputs are instantiated with the following parameters:

 ```cpp
   W = 10, I = 3, S = true
 ```

-The `ac_fixed` numbers are smaller in size than floating point numbers, which results in a reduction of the FPGA resources at the expense of accuracy.
+In this tutorial, the `ac_fixed` numbers, are smaller in size than floating point numbers, which results in a reduction of the FPGA resources at the expense of accuracy.
 To see the trade-offs between accuracy compare the numeric results of the operations.
 The area utilization differences will be discussed in the section on *Examining the Reports*.

 When you use the `ac_fixed` library, keep the following points in mind:

 1. Input Bit Width and Input Value Range Limits

     The fixed-point math functions have bit width and input value range requirements.
-All bit width and input value range requirements are documented at the top of the `ac_fixed_math.hpp` file.
-For example, the `sin_fixed` and `cos_fixed` functions require the integer part's bit width to be 3, and the input value range to be within [-pi, pi].
+All bit width and input value range requirements are documented at the top of the `ac_fixed_math.hpp` files.

 2. Return Types